cran/symDMatrix/README.md

 ### (4) Creating a symDMatrix from `ff` files containing the blocks

-The function `symDMatrix` allows creating a `symDMatrix` object from a list of `ff` files.
+The function `symDMatrix` allows creating a `symDMatrix` object from a list of `.RData` files containing `ff_matrix` objects.
 The list is assumed to provide, in order, files for `G11, G12, ..., G1q, G22, G23, ..., G2q, ..., Gqq`.
 This approach is useful for very large G matrices.
 If `n` is large it may make sense to compute the blocks of the `symDMatrix` object in parallel jobs (e.g., in an HPC).
-The function `getG` of the [BGData](https://github.com/QuantGen/BGData) package is similar to `getG_symDMatrix` but accepts arguments `i1` and `i2` which define a block of G (i.e., rows of `X`).
+The function `getG` of the [BGData](https://CRAN.R-project.org/package=BGData) package is similar to `getG_symDMatrix` but accepts arguments `i1` and `i2` which define a block of G (i.e., rows of `X`).

 ```R
 library(BGLR)